vargaandrea/git_cheat_sheet/fix_forked_master.md

 ### Initial problem
 Forked a gitgub repo.

-I made the change that I did not create a branch for my personal commits, but I committed them directly into my master.
+I made the mistake that I did not create a branch for my personal commits, but I committed them directly into the master.
 Since pull requests include all changes between the my fork and the upstram repo, I cannot really do a pull request without also including my personal commits (and that is not what I want).

 ### Question
-How do I bring my master to be fully in sync with upstream?
-Note: if I sync with upstram, the changed in upstream will be pulled/merged into my master, but my changes will still be there, preventing me to do a pull request.
+How do I bring my master to be fully in sync with upstream again?
+Note: if I just sync with upstram, my merged will be updated, but my changes will still be there, preventing me to do a pull request (with only some of my changes).

 ### Solution
-1. Create a branch of your master from the point where still everything was okay (before my first commit).
+1. Create a branch of the master from the point where still everything was okay (before the first commit).
 See: https://stackoverflow.com/questions/2816715/branch-from-a-previous-commit-using-git.
 I have used the second option, on the github.com interface.
 Named it new_master.
 1. Make new_master the default branch (github.com: Settings -> Branches)